-By far the most extensive bicycle sharing network in Tokyo is the Docomo Community Cycle Sharing network currently in operation in three wards around Tokyo (Koto, Chiyoda, Minato) but also in Yokohama and Sendai.
+By far the most extensive bicycle sharing network in Tokyo is the Docomo Community Cycle Sharing network currently in operation in 11 wards around Tokyo, and in a number of cities around Japan including Yokohama, Nara and Sendai.

 Visitors to the city can use the small-wheeled electric bicycles by purchasing a one-day pass and bicycles can be returned on any of the numerous ports in each ward.

-The Chiyoda bicycle sharing stations are conveniently located around the beautiful Imperial Palace Gardens, near Tokyo Station, and the ever popular Akihabara shopping district, while Minato bike share stations cover Shinagawa, Roppongi and popular tourist destinations such as Tokyo Tower, Roppongi Hills and Tokyo Midtown.
+Other popular destinations include the beautiful Imperial Palace Gardens, near Tokyo Station, and the ever popular Akihabara Tokyo Tower, Roppongi Hills and Tokyo Midtown.

 COGICOGI is a small but well-established bicycle sharing system with numerous ports in the Shibuya and Harajuku districts.
 Recently the service has expanded to cover the Tokyo Skytree area.
 Membership is required and their small-wheeled, electric-assist bicycles can be picked up and dropped off at any of the networks bicycle sharing ports.
 The COGICOGI service operates from 10:00 to 19:00 daily with last rental at 18:00.
 Membership is required and can be arranged online.
 One-day and monthly memberships available.